usinakenes/league-stats/README.md

 # league-stats

-Note: Currently broken!
-Will be fixed soon!
+Note: Currently a bit broken!
+Try sending the form ~30 seconds after the page is fully loaded!
+Will be fixed soon.

 The app is online! https://lol-stats.netlify.app/